 Comparative periods have not been restated.
-Differences in the carrying amounts of financial assets and financial liabilities resulting from the adoption of IFRS 9 relates solely to impairment in the amount of \$159,898 and which has been recognized in net assets attributable to holders of redeemable units as at January 1, 2018.
+Differences in the carrying amounts of financial assets and financial liabilities resulting from the adoption of IFRS 9 relates solely to impairment in the amount of \$519,290 and which has been recognized in net assets attributable to holders of redeemable units as at January 1, 2018.
 Accordingly, the information presented for 2017 does not reflect the requirements of IFRS 9.

-The following assessment of financial assets that are debt instruments have been made on the basis of the facts and circumstances that existed at the date of initial application:
+The following assessments have been made on the basis of the facts and circumstances that existed at the date of initial application: